-Department of Nursing
+JSU School of Nursing

-STEP Student Handbook
+STEP Student Handbook 2022-2023

-DEPARTMENT OF NURSING
+JSU SCHOOL OF NURSING

-JACKSONVILLE STATE UNIVERSITY 700 PELHAM ROAD NORTH JACKSONVILLE, ALABAMA 36265-1602 PHONE: (256) 782-8495 1-800-231-5291 www.jsu.edu/nursing
+JACKSONVILLE STATE UNIVERSITY 700 PELHAM ROAD NORTH JACKSONVILLE, ALABAMA 36265-1602 PHONE: (256) 782-8286 1-800-231-5291 www.jsu.edu/nursing

-Volume VIV

-Number 1
+Volume XI 2022 Number 1

-The policies and requirements of the Department of Nursing are constantly being reviewed, and are subject to revision by the School of Health Professions.
-This is necessary in the light of developing technology and changes occurring in the nursing profession.
-Therefore, the policies and requirements as set out in the latest catalogue and Undergraduate Student Handbook of the Department of Nursing will be applicable to all students, regardless of what the policies were on the date of entry into the Department of Nursing.
+The policies and requirements of JSU's School of Nursing are constantly being reviewed and are subject to revision by the College of Health Professions and Wellness.
+This is necessary in the light of developing technology and changes occurring in thenursing profession.
+Therefore, the policies and requirements as set out in the latest catalogue and Undergraduate StudentHandbook of JSU's School of Nursing will be applicable to all students, regardless of what the policies were on the date of entry intoJSU School of Nursing.